 In the zoo of task-specific ANNs, Restricted Boltzmann Machine (RBM) are one of the cornerstones of these modern learning architectures.
-RBM are made up of a two-layer (shallow) neural network, whose visible layer is fed in with empirical data and whose hidden layer infers correlations in the dataset searching patterns to store; furthermore, deep belief networks (e.g. deep Boltzmann machines) are architectures where several RBMs are stuck one into the other, understanding shallow networks is a mandatory prerequisite in order to reach a mature vision of deep learning itself.
+RBM are made up of a two-layer (shallow) neural network, whose visible layer is fed in with empirical data and whose hidden layer infers correlations in the dataset searching patterns to store; furthermore, as deep belief networks (e.g. deep Boltzmann machines) are architectures where several RBMs are stuck one into the other, understanding shallow networks is a mandatory prerequisite in order to reach a mature vision of deep learning itself.

 In the biological counterpart, the Hebbian learning rule is the backbone of the Hopfield model, which is then considered as the “harmonic oscillator” for associative memory and pattern recognition.
 In the SM jargon, the Hopfield model is a “spin-glass” and, in fact, scientists have been able to use analytical tools inspired from disordered and complex SM (e.g., replica trick, cavity fields, stochastic stability) to investigate its features.